aksonov/react-native-tableview/README.md

 ;<Item image="icon-success.png" imageWidth={40} />
 ```

-Alernatively, you can `require` the image from your local app code.
+Alternatively, you can `require` the image from your local app code.
 In this case
 an `imageWidth` is unnecessary.

 ```jsx